 Human beings are becoming a scarcity at toll booths.
 The most likely scenario is that you'll be met with a machine - which is fine, until something goes wrong!

-Be very careful not to get in the wrong lane as you approach the toll barriers.
+Be careful not to get in the wrong lane as you approach the toll barriers.
 The last thing you want is to have to back up with several cars behind you!

 France highway toll barriers driving in France